 In your typical setting, if you would give somebody the “stink eye” for carrying your style of prospective pack, pick something else.

-Compared to a BOB, durability is not the end-all, be-all factor for mini-GHB selection, but it is still important.
+Compared to a bug-out bag, durability is not the end-all, be-all factor for mini-GHB selection, but it is still important.